Concordium/concordium.github.io/source/testnet/concepts/id-accounts.rst

 Concordium ID (mobile wallet) identity
 --------------------------------------

-In the testnet phase the :ref:`Concordium ID<testnet-get-started>` app supports two identity issuance
+In the testnet phase the :ref:`Concordium ID<mobile-get-started>` app supports two identity issuance
 flows: *Notabene* and *Notabene (development)*.
 In both cases the identity provider is `Notabene`_, but the identity verifiers differ.